pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 Distributing your app's schema across many devices is a big decision to make for your app, and care must be taken.
 It is not true that you can simply take any existing schema, add a ``SyncEngine`` to it, and have it magically synchronize data across all devices and across all versions of your app.
-There are a number of principals to keep in mind while designing and evolving your schema to make sure every device can synchronize changes to every other device, no matter the version.
+There are a number of principles to keep in mind while designing and evolving your schema to make sure every device can synchronize changes to every other device, no matter the version.

-#### Primary keys
+#### UUID Primary keys

-> Important: Primary keys must be UUIDs with a default, and further we recommend specifying a "NOT NULL"
+> Important: Primary keys must be UUIDs with a default, and further we recommend specifying a
-> constraint with a "ON CONFLICT REPLACE" action.
+> "NOT NULL" constraint with a "ON CONFLICT REPLACE" action.

 Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a primary key by using an "autoincrement" integer.
 This makes it so that newly inserted rows get